 Muhly-Alexander’s interest in tackling food insecurity began in high school when he collaborated with his local 4-H to start a backpack program to meet the hunger needs of his schoolmates; however, his passion expanded to the international level after his study abroad in developing countries.

 In 2013, he traveled to Nicaragua to study a coffee cooperative and other small-scale development projects.
-Last summer he was part of the WVU group that was the first American study abroad program to Timor-Leste to write his honors thesis on a $4 billion development projects while simultaneously performing more than 90 hours of service at the Topu Honis Shelter.
+Last summer he was part of the WVU group that was the first American study abroad program to Timor-Leste to write his honors thesis on a $4 billion development project.

 In March 2017, he traveled to the U.S. Embassy in Rwanda to work with USAID, the U.S. Government agency which is primarily responsible for administering civilian foreign aid.